 480. Business Policy (5).
-Pr., MN 310, and Senior Standing or Consent of Instructor.
+Pr., MN 310, and Senior standing or permission of instructor.

 The formulation and application of policies and programs pertaining to personnel, production, finance, procurement, and sales in the business enterprise.
 May be taken for graduate credit by students outside the Division of Business.